 Connect the décor to the dishes

 “I like to connect the table with Easter egg décor.
 So if I’m making a frittata, I’ll decorate with painted Easter eggs,” she says.
 Save yourself some time and keep the kiddos occupied by setting up an egg-dying station, then have them fill baskets with their colorful creations.
 “Easter is an arts and crafts moment where your whole family and friends can get involved,” says Guarnaschelli.
 She also likes to harness that “springtime vibe” by placing baskets of grass and flowers on the table, or by covering the table in a sturdy pastel paper tablecloth that kids (and adults!) can doodle on between courses.
+These are what the best brunch spots look like across America.

 Put your guests to work